Pain point 1

 }Start with one workflow

-Package the workflow once.
-Launch it when you need it.
-Retire it automatically.
+Define the workflow once.
+Run it when you need it.
+Get a working environment, then let Spinly clean it up.